Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: Introduction

-In this work, we would propose and study the efficacy of a new diagnostic based on the \emph{signature kernel score} as a standardising benchmark for probabilistic forecasting tasks involving spatio-temporal dependency, relevant to the particular problem of weather forecasting.
-Recently, \cite{pacchiardi2024probabilisticforecastinggenerativenetwork} proposed a framework of predictive-sequential (prequential) scoring rule to train probabilistic forecasting models, which was adapted for training AIFS in recent works \citep{lang2024aifs}.
-Using our proposed signature kernel score and an extension of the prequential framework via sliding window generative models, we would show that we can train generative models to provide excellent multi-step probabilistic forecasting in future global weather prediction scenarios.
-Our contributions are: \begin{itemize} \item We introduce the signature kernel scoring rule for weather forecasting model evaluation and training. \item We demonstrate evaluation with inclusion on two weather scorecards. \item We test our scoring rule on ERA5 reanalysis weather data, demonstrating its potential for training probabilistic weather forecasting models. \end{itemize}
+In this work, we propose and study the efficacy of a new diagnostic based on the \emph{signature kernel score}, which natively operates over entire forecast paths, as a standardising benchmark for probabilistic forecasting tasks involving spatio-temporal dependency, relevant to the particular problem of weather forecasting.
+The signature kernel was first developed in 2019 as a similarity measure for paths, grounded in rough path theory, and later optimised for efficient computation in 2021 \citep{JMLR:v20:16-314} \citep{Salvi_2021}.
+We build on the theoretical framework of the signature kernel as a score, established in 2023, to consider long time step weather forecasting evaluations \citep{issa2023nonadversarial}.
+The application of the signature kernel score to the high-dimensional domain of global weather prediction, where complex correlation structures stand to be taken advantage of by path curvature characteristics, remains a significant and unexplored challenge.
+Recently, \citep{pacchiardi2024probabilisticforecastinggenerativenetwork} proposed a framework of predictive-sequential (prequential) scoring rule to train probabilistic forecasting models, which was adapted for training AIFS in recent works \citep{lang2024aifs}.
+Using the signature kernel score and an extension of the prequential framework via sliding window generative models, we show that we can train generative models to provide excellent multi-step probabilistic forecasting in future global weather prediction scenarios.
+Our contributions are: \begin{itemize} \item We introduce the signature kernel scoring rule for weather forecasting model evaluation and training. \item We illustrate diagnostic performance with evaluation on two weather scorecards. \item We demonstrate probabilistic training of our scoring rule on ECMWF reanalysis weather data. \end{itemize}

 Section \ref{sec:2} introduces the necessary background of scoring rules and discusses their use in modern weather forecasting literature.
 The signature kernel scoring rule is established and shown to meet the theoretical requirements of a strictly proper scoring rule.
-Section \ref{sec:4} demonstrates the diagnostic utility of the signature kernel score with weather scorecards, considering the existing weather models of the IFS ens, Neural GCM, and FUXI.
-Section \ref{sec:5} contains the simulation results of training on ERA5 reanalysis data, considering performance via standard metrics and visual behaviour across ensemble members and path lengths.
+Section \ref{sec:4} demonstrates the diagnostic utility of the signature kernel score as a multiple time step evaluator with weather scorecards, considering the existing models of the IFS ENS (ensemble), Neural GCM (general circulation model), and FuXi Weather.
+Section \ref{sec:5} contains the simulation results of training on ERA5 reanalysis data, considering performance via standard metrics and visual behaviour across ensemble members and path lengths, along with a discussion on numerical stability.